Ryukotsuki/Poke-Manager/README.md

 4. **Download Center**
    - Access the "Download" button to open a menu with options for downloading essential content like strings, encounter counters, ReShade, and mods.
-   - Once downloaded must use the buttons Bills PVE, Bills PVP, Teds Strings, Rudes Strings, ReShade, and Mods these buttons will extract the downloaded zip files to install them properly
+   - Once downloaded must use the buttons Bills PVE, Bills PVP, Teds Strings, and Rudes Strings these buttons will extract the downloaded zip files to install them properly

  5. **Encounter Counters**
-    - Please use only one encounter counter to avoid conflicts with other counters.
-If you wish to switch encounter counters, manually uninstall the current one using its dedicated uninstaller.
-Note that the Gilans Encounter Counter is the only compatible option with my ReShade Preset.
+    - Please make sure to use only one encounter counter at a time to avoid any conflicts with the other counters.
+If you need to switch to a different encounter counter, please make sure to manually uninstall the current one using its dedicated uninstaller.
+It's important to note that the Gilans Encounter Counter is the only option that is compatible with my ReShade Preset.

  6. **Strings**
     - It's important to use only one set of strings at a time, uninstall strings if you want to try another set of strings.